ShikharKunal/Chatbot_over_PDF_WiDS/WEEK 1/README.md

 ### PYTORCH

-Transitioning to neural networks, grasp foundational concepts with TensorFlow and PyTorch.
-Prioritize understanding neural network architectures, activation functions, and optimization algorithms.
-Knowledge of NumPy aids seamless integration with these libraries.
-Mastering essentials like backpropagation and gradient descent is crucial for effective model training and optimization.
-This foundation facilitates exploration of advanced architectures like CNNs and RNNs for tasks such as image recognition and natural language processing.Utilize the nn module for streamlined creation of network layers.
+PyTorch, a dynamic deep learning library, is essential for neural network development.
+Master tensors, the fundamental data structure, and leverage PyTorch's dynamic computation graph for flexible model design.
+Utilize the nn module for streamlined creation of network layers.

 Again, you don't have to dive deeper into this module, just falmiliarize yourself with basic syntax.